-The new Eden-wide recycling scheme starts from July 2nd - click here for full information on the new scheme.
+There is an Eden-wide bag and box recycling scheme in operation - click here for full information about the scheme.

 The main recycling area for glass, paper and cans is in Glenridding at the far end of the main car park.
-Proceeds from this site go to the parish council (approx £500 - £700 a year) for use on local projects.
+Proceeds from that site go to the parish council (approx £500 - £700 a year) for use on local projects.
 So please use this facility as much as possible.
-In the last 6 months of 2009 the Parish Council 'earned' £363.81 from all the recycling we all did.
 Glenridding is now in the top 25% of Eden parishes in terms of tonnes recycled.

 A Plastic Recycling Unit has now been placed on the usual Recycling Site at the upper end of the Glenridding car park.
 Please spread the word and also note that it is for plastic bags, bottles etc., but not for cartons

 Patterdale school also has recycling facilities for paper and inkjet cartridges.

 There are also recycling stations in Penrith in the car parks at B&Q and Morrisons.

 The nearest Household Waste Recycling Centre is at Flusco near Penrith, Cumbria, CA11 0JB.

 Usual Opening hours: 8am - 6pm, 7 days a week

 A Green Skip for garden waste will be placed in the LDNPA Car Park, Glenridding periodically

 Eden District Council provides a maximum of two blue refuse sacks per household, per week for the collection of Household refuse.
 Large households of six or more occupants are entitled to one additional blue sack per week.
 Households where additional waste is generated by a medical condition may also be supplied with additional blue sacks.